WJMJ

-WJMJ (88.9 MHz) is a non-profit, non-commercial, FM radio station licensed to Hartford, Connecticut.
-It is owned by St. Thomas Seminary in Bloomfield, Connecticut, which in turn is owned by the Archdiocese of Hartford.
-The transmitter tower is atop Johnnycake Mountain in Burlington, Connecticut.
+WJMJ (88.9 FM) is a non-profit, non-commercial, radio station licensed to Hartford, Connecticut.
+It is owned by St. Thomas Seminary in Bloomfield, Connecticut, which is owned by the Archdiocese of Hartford.
+Its transmitter tower is atop Johnnycake Mountain in Burlington, Connecticut.
 The station has an effective radiated power (ERP) of 2,300 watts.
-For its programming to be heard in other parts of Connecticut, WJMJ has FM translators on 107.1 in New Haven and on 93.1 in Hamden.
+For its programming to be heard in other parts of Connecticut, WJMJ has FM translators on 107.1 in New Haven and 93.1 in Hamden.
 It is also heard on a digital subchannel of 91.1 WSHU-FM-HD3 in Fairfield, Connecticut.
-In addition, WJMJ streams online.

-The JMJ in the call sign stands for Jesus, Mary and Joseph.
-The daytime programming consists of "music you can't hear anywhere else," including soft adult contemporary and soft oldies, hosted by local disc jockeys.
-Nighttime and Sunday specialty programs feature classical music, adult standards and Roman Catholic talk and teaching shows.
-Hourly updates come from ABC News Radio.
-Periodic fundraisers are held on the air to support the station's finances.
-The station's slogan is “Catholic Radio – Where Faith Meets Life”.
+The "JMJ" in the call sign stands for Jesus, Mary, and Joseph.
+Its daytime programming consists of "music you can't hear anywhere else", including soft adult contemporary and soft oldies, hosted by local disc jockeys.
+Nighttime and Sunday specialty programs feature classical music, adult standards, and Roman Catholic talk and teaching shows.